 But no such option is available in adoption also to various personal laws.
 Countries like India, where various religions stay together have divergence in adoption regulations which arise the question of the feasibility of adoption.

 Read Also: Surrogacy in India Alternative

-The financial cost for adoption and surrogacy involves huge expenses because of service charges of agency and legal involvement.
-However, in the case of surrogacy medical expenses and compensation to surrogate are an additional burden, though medical expenses can be deducted by insurance coverage and tax deduction services.
+The financial cost of adoption and surrogacy involves huge expenses because of service charges of the agency and legal involvement.
+However, in the case of surrogacy medical expenses and compensation to surrogates are an additional burden, though medical expenses can be deducted by insurance coverage and tax deduction services.
 It is necessary to mention that many countries like the federal government charge tax for adoption.

 The mutual matching process in surrogacy makes it more compatible for both intended parents and surrogates.
 Whereas in adoption, the birth mother has the ultimate right to choose the family where she wants to place her child.
 Although in the adoption process, the selection criteria like medical history, race, substance exposure, and post-placement contact can be selected by intended parents.

 In surrogacy, the stringent screening process is followed to select surrogates and intended parents have more control over prenatal care.
 Such possibilities are negligible in adoption.
 The information on the social and medical history of the mother of the adopted child is completely dependent upon the intention of the self-disclosure of the mother.

 Although, in surrogacy, extensive medical processes and uncertainty of the treatment outcome are considerable factors.
 Parents need to decide the options depending on the individual requirement of the family.